nockieboy/gpu/README.md

 During early stages of development (for the text-mode design) however, you can get by on an Intel/Altera Cyclone II EP2C5T144C8 dev board, which can be had for less than £14 via everyone's favourite auction website - do a search for ['Cyclone II minimum development board'](https://www.ebay.co.uk/sch/i.html?_from=R40&_trksid=m570.l1313&_nkw=cyclone+II+minimum+development&_sacat=0).

+### Folders

+This repository contains a number of folders and not all are essential to get a GPU up and running, although the non-essential folders will no-doubt assist in getting it set up and facilitate testing and tweaking.

+Primary folders are:

+#### GPU_256char_font
+The main Quartus Prime project folder.

+#### docs
+Contains manuals, documentation and information on the project and its constituent parts.

+#### fonts
+Contains font files for use with the GPU.

+#### test
+Contains various Quartus II projects (yes, Quartus II - version 9.1) used for simulating and testing components of the project.

+#### tools
+Contains the RS232 debugger, written by Brian Guralnick, which is an essential part of the setup and testing for the GPU.

 ### Prerequisites

 * A suitable FPGA development board - detailed above